 top of page

-New beef industry pilot project set to revolutionise on-farm sustainability and traceability reporting for the Australian agricultural sector
+Beef industry pilot revolutionising on-farm sustainability reporting and traceability for the Australian agriculture industry

 Global markets are placing increasing emphasis on sustainability, traceability, and ethical production.
 This strong global position comes with growing responsibility.
-Major export markets including the European Union, the United States, and key Asian countries are now demanding greater traceability, environmental performance, and proof of deforestation-free supply chains (European Commission.
-EU Deforestation Regulation Overview).
-Domestically, Australia’s AASB 2 climate-related financial disclosures, effective from FY25, will cascade through the agricultural supply chain, requiring verifiable data from primary producers (AASB, Climate-related Financial Disclosure).
+Major export markets including the European Union, the United States, and key Asian countries are now demanding greater traceability, environmental performance, and proof of deforestation-free supply chains.
+Domestically, Australia’s AASB 2 climate-related financial disclosures, effective from FY25, will cascade through the agricultural supply chain, requiring verifiable data from producers.

 Key figures: